ross720/QbotUK/Documentation/armtemplate-deployment-guide.md

 	1. First entry:
 	    * **Type**: Web
 	    * **Redirect URI**: Enter the dashboard app url from Notepad file, append with /app-silent-end.
 If the base name is "contosoqbot", then enter "https://contosoqbot-dashboard.azurewebsites.net/app-silent-end"
-	1. Second entry:
-	    * **Type**: Web
-	    * **Redirect URI**: Enter the questions app url from Notepad file, append with /app-silent-end.
-If the base name is "contosoqbot", then enter "https://contosoqbot-questions.azurewebsites.net/app-silent-end"

 4. Under "Implicit grant", check "ID tokens".